ethangumin/sort_visualizer/README.md

 <h1>Background</h1>

-"Sort Visualizer" is an inuitive learning tool designed to help users better understand how different sorting algorithms work.
+"Sort Visualizer" is an inuitive learning tool designed to help users gain a better understanding of how different sorting algorithms work.

-The data is displayed as a bar chart that, when activated, will shift its bars in the pattern of the chosen algorithm.
+The dataset of randomly sized elements is displayed as a bar chart that, when activated, will sort itself in the pattern of the chosen algorithm.
 Throughout this process, the color of each bar will change depending its sorted status.

-"Sort Visualizer" also contains a modal with details about the currently selected algorithm, showing information about how the algorithm sorts data, as well as its advantages/disadvantages and its time/space complexity.
+"Sort Visualizer" also contains a modal with details about the currently selected algorithm, showing information about how it sorts data, as well as the algorithm's common uses and its time/space complexity.

 <br>